Buyer Guides · San Diego · Down Payment Assistance

 Net Out-of-Pocket Near $0

-A buyer with household income under $236,000 and a 580+ credit score can purchase a median-priced San Diego home with little to no out-of-pocket cost by using FHA financing plus CalHFA MyHome and ZIP.
-The DPA is a deferred loan with no monthly payments.
+A buyer with household income under ~$236,000 and a 580+ credit score can purchase a median-priced San Diego home with little to no out-of-pocket cost by using FHA financing plus CalHFA MyHome and ZIP.
+The assistance is a deferred loan with no monthly payments — it sits silently until you sell, refinance, or pay off the first mortgage.
+The trade-off: you are using nearly 100% financing, so your monthly payment will be higher than if you put cash down, and your equity build is slower in the early years.
+Whether that trade is worth it depends entirely on what you would have done with the cash instead.

-Your best DPA path depends on four factors: income, credit score, military status, and whether you have owned a home before.
-Here is the quick-match guide:
+Your best path depends on four things: income, credit score, military status, and whether you have owned a home before.
+Match your profile to the closest scenario below — then we can refine from there.

 You qualify for the widest range of programs.
-Start with CalHFA MyHome + ZIP for 6.5% combined assistance.
+The CalHFA MyHome + ZIP stack covers 6.5% combined — usually enough to make down payment effectively $0.

 Most CalHFA programs require first-time status.
 Focus on GSFA Platinum, NHF, or Chenoa Fund — none require first-time buyer status.